 Big River Farms focuses its land-based training program on immigrant and minority farmers, a population that generally has difficulty accessing the resources needed to establish a successful farm business.
 However, both winter classes and in-field trainings are open to the public, space permitting.
-Click here for the current class schedule.
+(2015 Class Schedule - Coming Soon!)

 The Full Land-Based training program includes all classes and individual consultation, land use, and infrastructure use.
 Click here for detailed fees.

 Individual classes, either the winter classes or the in-field trainings, are open to the public.
-Register in advance by contacting the Training Coordinator, to ensure space is available and that no changes have been made.
-The fee for attending an individual class is $20.00, or you can sign up for a series of four (4) classes for $60.00.
+Register in advance by contacting the Training Manager, to ensure space is available and that no changes have been made.
+The fee for attending an individual class is $25.00.
+Discounts are available if paid in advance for multiple sessions.